 The relationship between nurseries and primary school is reinforced also by providing free places for children one year before starting school.
 Places for children at risk of poverty or social exclusion (that is to say, from families receiving minimum income benefits) are provided free of charge, irrespective of age.
 In addition, these children are entitled to subsidised meals.

 Family policy in Slovakia traditionally places the emphasis on financial benefits.
 There are currently many different types of benefit aimed at different groups.
-The share of benefits for the category ‘family/children’ represented 1.7% of total GDP in 2009.
-Generally, the at-risk-of-poverty rate in Slovakia is close to the EU average (18.8 % in 2010, compared to 20.5% in the EU as whole).
-On the other hand, families with three and more children belong to the categories with the highest risk of income poverty (29.8 %, the EU average 25.8%).
+The share of benefits for the category ‘family/children’ represented 1.8% of total GDP in 2011.
+Generally, the at-risk-of-poverty rate in Slovakia is close to the EU average (26.6% in 2012, compared to 28.1% in the EU as whole).

 In 2000 on the occasion of the UN International Day of Families, the government set up a ‘family-friendly business award’ to recognise employers who create working conditions that take into consideration the family obligations of their employees and who make efforts to help reconcile working and family life.
 In 2008, it was extended to include evaluation of measures relating to equal opportunities and gender equality.
 Based on a more complex approach the title of the name of the award was changed to ‘The employer with the best family, gender equality and equal opportunities policies’.
 Ten criteria were established, including working time flexibility, services for families, personal development of employees, content of work, working conditions, evaluation of employees, company-specific measures.
 Companies are assessed by a panel consisting of representatives of the Ministry of Labour, Social Affairs and Family, employers and employees’ associations, academic and research institutions, as well as non-governmental organisations.
 On average, 50 companies fulfil all criteria, coming mostly from industry, the health sector, IT, communications and energy sectors.
 The award continues to have institutional support.